-Electronic bids will be received by the Commonwealth of Pennsylvania (the "Commonwealth"), via PARITY® ("Parity") in the manner described below, up to 11:00 A.M., Eastern Standard Time, on or such other subsequent date (the "Amended Bid Date") to be announced in an Amended Notice of Sale (as hereinafter defined) to be distributed not later than 4:00 P.M. on the last business day prior to the Bid Date, for the purchase of all, but not less than all, of the \$295,865,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, First Series A of 2010 (federally tax-exempt), (the "First Series A Bonds") and the \$604,135,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, First Series B of 2010 (federally taxable - Build America Bonds), (the "First Series B Bonds" and together with the First Series A Bonds, collectively, the "Bonds").
+Electronic bids will be received by the Commonwealth of Pennsylvania (the "Commonwealth"), via PARITY® ("Parity") in the manner described below, up to 12:00 Noon, Eastern Daylight Time, on or such other subsequent date (the "Amended Bid Date") to be announced in an Amended Notice of Sale (as hereinafter defined) to be distributed not later than 4:00 P.M. on the last business day prior to the Bid Date, for the purchase of all, but not less than all, of the \$548,900,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, Second Series B of 2010 (Federally Taxable - Build America Bonds - Issuer Subsidy), (the "Second Series B Bonds").

-Wednesday, January 13, 2010 (the "Bid Date")
+Wednesday, May 19, 2010 (the "Bid Date")

-Bids must be submitted in accordance with this Notice of Sale prior to 11:00 A.M.
-Eastern Standard Time on the Bid Date.
+Bids must be submitted in accordance with this Notice of Sale prior to 12:00 Noon, Eastern Daylight Time on the Bid Date.
 No bid will be accepted after the bid deadline.